DarttGoblin/NoteX/README.md

 	file, making it accessible even after a shutdown.
 Perfect for research, quick notes, or saving valuable information without leaving the page.<br><br>

-🧩 How to Install NoteX Extension (Step-by-Step) Download the NoteX folder
+🧩 How to Install NoteX Extension (Step-by-Step)<br><br>
+Download the NoteX folder:
 First, make sure you've downloaded the entire NoteX extension folder to your computer.

-Open Google Chrome
+Open Google Chrome:
 Launch the Chrome browser.

-Go to Extensions Page
+Go to Extensions Page:
 In Chrome, type this in the address bar and hit Enter: chrome://extensions/

-Enable Developer Mode
+Enable Developer Mode:
 At the top-right corner of the extensions page, turn on the toggle for Developer mode.

-Click "Load Unpacked"
+Click "Load Unpacked":
 A new set of buttons will appear.
 Click Load unpacked.

-Select the NoteX Folder
+Select the NoteX Folder:
 In the file dialog, navigate to the downloaded NoteX folder and click Select Folder (or Open, depending on OS).

 You're Done!